» Academics at MU

 Methodist University at Night provides educational opportunities for non-traditional students such as working adults, those with major family responsibilities and military personnel.
 Classes are designed for exploring new careers, upgrading professional skills or providing individual enrichment.
 Two eight week terms are scheduled for the fall and spring semesters, followed by one term each summer.
 Weekend classes—Friday evening or Saturday morning—are also offered.
 The majors listed below are currently attainable entirely at night or on the weekend, leading to Associate of Arts, Bachelor of Arts or Bachelor of Science degrees.

-The regular tuition rate for MU at Night (Evening, Weekend, and Summer) for 2012-2013 is $308 per credit hour.
-Courses taken through MU Online are $391 per credit hour.
+The regular tuition rate for MU at Night (Evening, Weekend, and Summer Day) for 2013-2014 is $318 per credit hour.
+Courses taken through MU Online are $404 per credit hour.
 Students who are active duty military personnel (not including dependents) are eligible for a discounted rate of $250 per credit hour for evening, weekend, summer, or online courses.
 Financial aid is available.
 To ensure maximum consideration for financial aid, applicants should complete the Free Application for Federal Student Aid (FAFSA).
 For information regarding financial aid processing, please visit the Office of Financial Aid.

 Students have one semester to complete all admission requirements.
 Students who do not complete the admission requirements are not fully admitted to the university, and will not be eligible for Financial Aid, Third Party Tuition Assistance programs, or a Methodist University transcript.
 Students may not return to Methodist University in subsequent terms/semesters until all admission requirements have been completed.